 Are you still looking for some training help?
 See below for our puppy package details.

 Our puppy package begins with a 45-minute consultation in which we review the puppy’s behavior history, health history, and background.
 We discuss puppy foundations such as potty and crate training, enrichment, management, and training goals and put together a personalized training enrichment and socialization plan!
-We also offer our Puppy Kindergarten class for free if you’re local!
+We also offer our Puppy Kindergarten class if you’re local!

 Following the consultation: